 The next step up from paddling seated is kneeling on your paddleboard.
 Kneeling only requires a little bit more balance than sitting.
 It can be a good way to learn the paddle strokes and get used to paddling without standing.
 Standing adds a level of balance and challenge.
 The below video demonstrates how to paddle from a kneeling position.

 3 – Laydown and relax on your paddleboard

 Sometimes you just don’t feel like going anywhere.
 Paddleboards can be a really nice place to relax and take a nap.
 The rocking motion from ripples on the water can be really nice.
 If your worried about drifting away you can tie your paddleboard to something or use a small anchor.
-See our guide to the best paddleboard anchors for more information.

 4 – Add a kayak seat to your paddleboard